-As the Entertainment Capital of the World, Las Vegas welcomed 42.2 million visitors in 2018.
-Countless options can satisfy any hunger no matter what time of day, but it would take weeks of nonstop eating just to scratch the surface of what’s available.
-To make things less daunting, the 24-hour itinerary below will help visitors get the most out of their time on the Las Vegas Strip by highlighting some of the most essential spots in town.
+As the Entertainment Capital of the World, Las Vegas welcomed about 32 million visitors in 2021.
+While Las Vegas offers exceptional dining off-Strip, its on-Strip restaurants make for an abundance of options that can satisfy any hunger no matter the time of day.
+It would take weeks of nonstop eating just to scratch the surface of bountiful brunches, fresh seafood, people-watching hot spots, celebrity-helmed joints, and late-night dining.
+To make things less daunting, the 24-hour itinerary below will help visitors get the most out of their time on the Las Vegas Strip.

 7 a.m. — Bouchon

-If you’re getting a later start to the day after a wild night on the Strip, the brunch menu at Tom’s Urban at New York-New York is the place to be for breakfast fare and people-watching.
-The menu features an omelet stuffed with bacon, smoked ham, and pork sausage and a house-made take on Pop Tarts, shown above.
-Bottomless mimosas are available as well.
+If you’re getting a later start to the day after a wild night on the Strip, the brunch menu at Sugarcane Raw Bar and Grill at The Venetian Resort is the place to be for crispy potatoes, mushroom Benedicts, oysters on the half-shell and people-watching.
+The vanilla bean beignets are a must.
+Bottomless mimosas are $25.

 12:30 p.m. — Estiatorio Milos

 Head to the Venetian for lunch at Estiatorio Milos, where diners can order a variety of fresh Mediterranean seafood off of a prix fixe menu for $38.
 Among the six or seven options for each course is a Greek meze plate starter with dips, pita, and raw veggies, a main of wild salmon, and a dessert of spiced walnut cake.